santi921/HEML/README.md

 3) You can now run ``get_charges.py`` and this will generate files in the pqr format in the destination (``charges_folder``).
 4) Process the charges and generate the cpet input files via ``process_charges.py``
 5) Run your box or topology calculation using ``run_topology.py`` or ``run_box_calc.py``

+If you use any of the scripts/utilities in this package it would be goated if you cited the following
+1) Todo: add HEML
+2) Todo: add Proto